stappersg/ferron-website/src/content/docs/configuration.md

   - Base URL, which FastCGI client will send requests to.
 TCP (for example `"tcp://localhost:4000/"`) and Unix socket URLs (only on Unix systems; for example `"unix:///run/fcgi.sock"`) are supported.
 Default: `"tcp://localhost:4000/"`
 - **fcgiPath** (_String_ or _Array&lt;String&gt;_; _fcgi_ module; Project Karpacz 0.6.0 and newer)
   - Base URL, which FastCGI client will handle the request if the request URL begins with it.
 If not specified, the SCGI client will be inactive.
 Default: None
+- **authTo** (_String_; _fauth_ module; Ferron 1.0.0-beta2 and newer)
+  - Base URL, which reverse proxy will send requests to for forwarded authentication.
+HTTP and HTTPS URLs are supported.
+Default: None
+- **forwardedAuthCopyHeaders** (_Array&lt;String&gt;_; _fauth_ module; Ferron 1.0.0-beta2 and newer)
+  - A list of response headers that will be copied from the forwarded authentication server response to the original request.
+Default: None

 ## Example configuration